Moe Morhardt: Coaching career

-After his playing career, Morhardt was the head baseball coach at The Gilbert School in Winsted, Connecticut from 1967–1987, also serving, at times, as the school's boys' soccer coach, boys' basketball coach, and athletic director.
-As head baseball coach, Morhardt had a record of 299-134, winning eight league titles and four Class M state championships.
-Starting prior to the 1988 season, Morhardt coached for seven seasons for the Hartford Hawks college baseball team, serving as an assistant from 1988–1992 and head coach from 1993–1994.
-From 1997–1999, he was the head coach of the Western Connecticut Colonials baseball team.
+After his playing career, Morhardt was the head baseball coach at The Gilbert School in Winsted, Connecticut from 1967 to 1987, also serving, at times, as the school's boys' soccer coach, boys' basketball coach, and athletic director.
+As head baseball coach, Morhardt had a record of 299–134, winning eight league titles and four Class M state championships.
+Starting prior to the 1988 season, Morhardt coached for seven seasons for the Hartford Hawks college baseball team, serving as an assistant from 1988 to 1992 and head coach from 1993 to 1994.
+From 1997 to 1999, he was the head coach of the Western Connecticut Colonials baseball team.
 Morhardt also spent time as the head coach of the Danbury Westerners of the New England Collegiate Baseball League, coaching the team from 1998–2004.

 Morhardt was elected to the Manchester Sports Hall of Fame on May 20, 1980.

 Personal life

-Morhardt had three sons, Darryl, Greg and Kyle.
+Morhardt had three sons and one daughter, Kyle, Darryl, Greg and Wendy.
 Darryl played baseball professional in the Atlanta Braves farm system before transitioning to coaching.
 Greg played professionally in the Minnesota Twins and Detroit Tigers systems before transitioning to coaching.
 As a scout for the Los Angeles Angels, Greg Morhardt was credited with discovering Mike Trout as a high school baseball player.